d0n601/CSUS-CSC154/Extra-Credit-Lab/README.md

 2. What is the fundamental problem of the Shellshock vulnerability?
 What can we learn from this vulnerability?
+	* The fundamental problem with Shellshock is the way bash encodes function definitions as environmental variables, which allows remote code execution.
+An issue with RCE in such an important piece of software as the bash shell can cause havoc in the world.
+	* From Shellshock we can learn the following.
 		* Very important and wide spread pieces of software can still have undiscovered vulnerabilities with catastrophic consequences.
 		* Not all remote code execution exploits have complicated payloads, Shellshock is short enough that I remember it by now just after this lab.
 		* The `system()` command can cause problems, as shell behavior depends on the user who run the command.
 		* Use `execve()` in place of `system()` whenever possible.

 # References